The author has been an ESL teacher in both Canada and Asia for more than seven years.

 - "Headbands" to wear and attach the papers to can be easily made by taping two ends of a long strip of paper together, but as I mentioned before, this is totally optional, as I have never had a class object to simply holding the cards up with a hand while they play.

-- At the start of the class, hand out 3-4 small pieces of paper to each student.
-Have them write down three things, and its important they don't show anyone what they wrote down.
+- At the start of the class, hand out three to four small pieces of paper to each student.
+Have them write down three things, and it's important they don't show anyone what they wrote down.

 - What they write down is up to you, depending on what topic you are trying to focus on.
 I usually give them three very different categories that they can choose words from, such as Famous people, animals, and objects.
 It is important that you stress to them that they need to choose words that are popular/ well known enough that everyone in the class will recognize them.